-If you have served with a protection order in Franklin County, Ohio, contact the Joslyn Law Firm to discuss the facts of your particular situation.
-Brian Joslyn of the Joslyn Law Firm is an experienced lawyer and knowledgeable in all areas of Ohio’s domestic violence laws.
-Call the Joslyn Law Firm at (614) 444-1900 for a free consultation today if you have been served with a protection order in Columbus and the surrounding areas of Ohio.
+If you have served with a protection order in Franklin County, Ohio, contact the Joslyn Law Firm to discuss the facts of your particular situation with a restraining order lawyer.
+Brian Joslyn of the Joslyn Law Firm is an experienced lawyer and knowledgeable in all areas of Ohio’s domestic violence laws including Franklin County protection orders.
+Call the Joslyn Law Firm at (614) 444-1900 for a free consultation today if you have been served with a protection order in Columbus, Franklin County, and the surrounding areas of Ohio.

 Common domestic violence hearing and protection order terms to know include the following:

 - A Petitioner or complainant is the person who has filed for the protection order, or the alleged victim.